GZHU-DVL/AttackVQA/README.md

 ## White-Box Attack
 **Performance evaluations under white-box setting.**

-First, you need to download the dataset and extract the video features utilizing different NR-VQA models, and copy their local addresses to videos_dir and features_dir of [White-box.py], respectively.
+First, you need to download the dataset and extract the video features utilizing different NR-VQA models, and copy their local addresses to videos_dir and features_dir of White-box.py, respectively.
 For convenient verification of the results, we have saved the features extracted by [VSFA](https://github.com/lidq92/VSFA) on [KoNViD-1k](http://database.mmsp-kn.de/konvid-1k-database.html) into "features/VSFA_K_features".

 ```
 python White-box.py  --trained_datasets=K --quality_model=1 --iterations=30 --beta=0.0003\
 ```
 You can select multiple datasets for testing.
 Specifically, K, N, Y, and Q represent KoNViD-1k, LIVE-VQC, YouTube-UGC, and LSVQ, respectively.
+After running the White-box.py, you can obtain the MOS of each video and the estimated quality score before and after the attack in the directory "/counterexample/VSFA/VSFA_white/".

 ## Black-Box Attack
 **Performance evaluations under black-box setting.**

-Similarly, you also need to download the dataset and extract the video features utilizing different NR-VQA models, and copy their local addresses to videos_dir and features_dir of [Black-box.py], respectively.
+Similarly, you also need to download the dataset and extract the video features utilizing different NR-VQA models, and copy their local addresses to videos_dir and features_dir of Black-box.py, respectively.
 Please note that the video features in "features/VSFA_K_features" are also applicable to black-box attack.

 ```
 python Black-box.py  --trained_datasets=K --quality_model=1 --query=300 --gamma=5/255\
 ```
+After running the White-box.py, you can obtain the MOS of each video and the estimated quality score before and after the attack in the directory "/counterexample/VSFA/VSFA_black/".
 ## License
 This source code is made available for research purpose only.